 How to Stop Calluses on Hands from the Gym

-One of the most effective ways to avoid calluses from the gym is to wear a pair of good gym gloves.
+Another effective ways to avoid calluses from the gym is to wear gym gloves.

 Do Hand Calluses Go Away on Their Own?

-Calluses will typically not go away on their own until you stop the activity that is causing them.
+Calluses will typically not go away until some weeks after you stop the activity that is causing them.

 For most people, skipping workouts entirely is not an option.

-As stated before, if a calluses rip open, they leave behind a raw wound that can become extremely uncomfortable and could even get infected.
+If a callus tears and opens up, they leave behind a raw wound that can be very uncomfortable and could even get infected.

-There is no comfortable way to pull up or lift when this issue has occurred.
+There is no comfortable way to carry on lifting when this happens.

-One of the best ways to begin treating a painful callus is to soak your hands in warm soapy water.
+One of the best ways to begin treating a cracked or torn callus is to soak your hand in warm soapy water.

-This will help to gently soothe the skin and soften it, so it can begin to heal much faster.
+This will help to gently soothe the skin and soften it, so it can begin healing much faster.

 It can take several days for a scab to form and the skin to begin to regrow.

-Take care to ensure the ripped callus does not become infected.
+Take extra care to ensure the ripped callus does not become infected.
+Keep

 Signs of infection include the following.